BestPickZone

 Skip this if: Skip this if you don't want a long-running series — there are 25+ Scarpetta novels and quality varies.

-No Country for Old Men for literary achievement.
-In Cold Blood for truth-as-thriller.
-The Big Sleep for the hard-boiled tradition.
+Start with No Country for Old Men if you want literary severity or The Big Sleep if you want the classic detective tradition.